3MFConsortium/spec_production/3MF Production Extension.md

 </Relationships>
 ```

-Non-root model files must not be referenced from the root .rels file.
-Referenced model files must be included the .rels file from the referencing model file according to the part relationship defined in OPC.
-For example, assuming that the root model file in the /3D folder is named model.model, the non-root model file references must be in the /3D/\_rels/model.model.rels file:
+Non-root model files MUST not be referenced from the root .rels file.
+Referenced model files MUST be included the .rels file from the referencing model file according to the part relationship defined in OPC.
+For example, assuming that the root model file in the /3D folder is named model.model, the non-root model file references MUST be in the /3D/\_rels/model.model.rels file:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>